Liu-Hy/Food-Bank-Network-Simulation/README.md

 where $n$ is a Gaussian noise.
 As food price increases, people's affordability decreases and hence need more food from food pantries.

 ### Purchase and Utility
+The frequency of food pantry operation ranges from once a month to three times a week.
+For this project, we assume that each pantry opens at a fixed day of the week.
+At that day, clients line up in a random order to shop food, and each client shops certain amount of food for the weekly demand of their family.
+They first shop fresh food, and continue to shop packaged food for the remaining demand of that food type.
+Fresh food is scarce, so sometimes a quota is set to ensure that everyone can get some.

+We consider the utility of food as a monotonic function of the proportion of demand satisfied, $u(0)=0, u(1)=1$. $u$ is concave to reflect diminished marginal utility.
+We compute the increase in utility from providing food to people, where the increase in utility from packaged food is multiplied with 0.7 as a discount.
+Then we average the utility increment over individuals and food types.

 ## Hypotheses